engeir/hack-md-notes/parameter-scan.md

 ### Aggregated data

+> Gregory et al. (2016) does something similar, with a TOA radiative forcing versus AOD
+> plot, among other things.
+Should have a second read of this one.

 #### Different forcings compared to temperature

 How do the different forcings relate to the temperature, and does any of them have a